Entrance and exit counseling

 Failure to complete the appropriate counseling within 30 days of the student's acceptance of the loan (or at least 30 days prior to their last date of enrollment) may result in the cancellation of their loan(s).

 Federal loan entrance counseling

-For Federal Direct Subsidized loans, Federal Direct Unsubsidized loans and Grad PLUS:
+For Federal Direct Subsidized Loans, Federal Direct Unsubsidized Loans and Federal Direct Graduate PLUS Loans:

 - Entrance counseling must be completed online.

 - First-time borrowers of a federal student loan must complete entrance counseling.
 Once the student passes the online quiz, Student Financial Aid will be notified electronically.
 If a student is enrolled and has not completed entrance counseling within at least 30 days after their loan(s) have been offered, their loan(s) may be canceled.